 AutonomyWorks (USA) leverages the unique talents of autistic individuals, along with technology and systems design, to provide cost-competitive solutions and exceptional quality.

 Microsoft (USA and UK) Microsoft partnered with Specialisterne (a Danish staffing company) and PROVAIL to create the Microsoft Autism Hiring Program that incorporates a hands-on academy to include team projects and skill assessments, and provides candidates an opportunity to showcase their skills and interact with hiring managers and teams.

 SAP (Germany) SAP, a German global software company, partnered with Specialisterne and incorporates the Autism at Work program that includes a month long screening process and Lego Mindstorm Robot team project.
 They specialize in software testing and hire individuals ranging in skills, including areas of data analysis, quality assurance, graphic design, and human resources.
 The program has expanded outside of Germany into Ireland and the United States.
 They have a Training and certificate program.

 Walgreens (USA) employs autistic individuals.
 The program has been a model for Procter & Gamble, Best Buy, and Lowe’s.
 Walgreen’s CEO stated the company would try to fill 20% of its distribution center jobs with people with disabilities.

 Willis Towers Watson (UK and USA) hires autistic individuals to review compensation survey submissions.

-ULTRA Testing (USA/Remote Work) aims to bring excellence to the software testing industry and deliver superior results for clients.
+Ultranauts Inc. (formerly ULTRA Testing) (USA/Remote Work) aims to bring excellence to the software testing industry and deliver superior results for clients.
 Team members work across multiple states, 70% of whom are on the Autism Spectrum.